ash0080/gun.doc.cn/Mesh-Network-Messaging-Algorithm.md

 the ID does not exist.

 therefore the Server then broadcasts it out to all the peers it is connected to.
 (NOTE: Intentional!
 However for security purposes you might not want this, so that is why you'd add an authorization filter.
 But we're not talking about this.
-We're talking about the case case).
+We're talking about the base case).

 that means Server broadcasts BACK to Alice and to Bob.